 Self-concept refers to the overall idea of who a person thinks he or she is.
 If I said, "Tell me who you are," your answers would be clues as to how you see yourself, your self-concept.
 Each person has an overall self-concept that might be encapsulated in a short list of overarching characteristics that he or she finds important.
-But each person's self-concept is also influenced by context, meaning we think differently about ourselves depending on the situation we are in.
+But each person's selfconcept is also influenced by context, meaning we think differently about ourselves depending on the situation we are in.
 In some situations, personal characteristics, such as our abilities, personality, and other distinguishing features, will best describe who we are.
 You might consider yourself laid back, traditional, funny, open minded, or driven, or you might label yourself a leader or a thrill seeker.
 In other situations, our self-concept may be tied to group or cultural membership.
 For example, you might consider yourself a member of the Sigma Phi Epsilon fraternity, a Southerner, or a member of the track team (Figure 1.1).

-Figure 1.1 Men are more likely than women to include group memberships in their self-concept descriptions.- In Control - Stefano Ravalli - CC BY-NC-SA 2.0 other people's reactions to us and then form our self-concept based on how we believe other people see us (Cooley, 1902).
+Figure 1.1 Men are more likely than women to include group memberships in their self-concept descriptions.
+Stefano Ravalli - In Control - CC BY-NC-SA 2.0.

+Our self-concept is also formed through our interactions with others and their reactions to us.
+The concept of the looking glass self explains that we see ourselves reflected in other people's reactions to us and then form our self-concept based on how we believe other people see us (Cooley, 1902).
 This reflective process of building our self-concept is based on what other people have actually said, such as "You're a good listener," and other people's actions, such as coming to you for advice.
 These thoughts evoke emotional responses that feed into our self-concept.
 For example, you may think, "I'm glad that people can count on me to listen to their problems."